Sharafkhan Bidlisi: Reign

 In 1576 Tahmasb of the Safavids gave him the title of Mir of Mirs and appointed him leader of all Iranian Kurdish tribes.
 He accepted his title, but only two years later, Sharafkhan abandoned his previous stand, and supported the Ottomans in their war against the Iranians, offering them 400 soldiers.
 In 1578, Sultan Murad III, the Ottoman Sultan, granted Sharafkhan the title of Emir and he became the Mir of the Emirate of Bitlis.
 Between 1578 and 1588, Sharafkhan virtually led all the Ottoman wars against the Persians.
 In 1597, Sharafkhan gave the authority of his dynasty to his son Šams-al-Dīn.

 Sharafnama

 Sharaf Khan Bidlisi was planning for a long time to write a book about Kurdish history, and finally in 1597 he started writing his epic, Sharafnama.
-The Sharafnama divides its history into four parts.
+Written in Persian, the Sharafnama divides its history into four parts.
 The first one deals with the five Kurdish dynasties that have enjoyed status as royalty (Saltant): the Marwanids of Amed, the Hasanwayhids of Dinavar and Sharizur, the Fadluyids of the Great Lur, the princes of little Lur, and finally, Saladin the Great and the Ayyubids.
 The second part lists dynasties that have had coin struck and the khutba recited in their names.
 (The Khutba is a religious invocation pronounced at the Friday day prayers meeting that mentions the Prophet, the first four caliphs and the current rulers).
 The third part numbers the families of the hereditary governors, while the fourth details the history of the mirs of Bitilis.

+It was, in a sense, inevitable for Sharaf Khan to compose the Sharafnama in Persian given the circumstances of his time.
+After his father, Shams al-Dan Khan, sought refuge at the court of Shah Tahmasp, it is not surprising that Sharaf Khan, who received a high-quality education alongside the princes in Shah Tahmasp's palace in Qazvin and mastered Persian like a native speaker, chose to write this work in that language.
+His decision was driven both by the desire to reach a wide audience across the Persian-speaking regions and to enhance his dynasty’s legitimacy in the broader world.
+Upon completing his book, Sharaf Khan sent copies to the Kurdish leaders of Kilis (Husayn Jānbūlād) and Ardalan (Halo Khan).
+This gesture could have been aimed at demonstrating the Bidlis ruler's dynastic authority and gaining broader recognition, while also indicating that Persian was read and written in the courts of other Kurdish rulers.